Innovative and forward thinking solutions for your business.

 - Delivered by someone with lived experience as a disabled person

-- Step towards a national accreditation as a “Disability Confident Employer”
+- Step towards a national scheme as a “Disability Confident Employer”

 - Understanding of the Social Model of Disability